shrestha-ajay/AjayShrestha.com/README.md

 [comment]: <> (this is a test)

 Welcome to my site.
 My name is Ajay Shrestha.
-I work for Imagen Technologies (NYC) as an engineer and teach at the University of Bridgeport (CT) as an adjunct faculty.
+I work for Imagen Technologies (Healthcare AI startup in NYC) as an engineer and teach at the University of Bridgeport (CT) as an adjunct faculty.
 I received PhD in machine learning in 2019.
 I am passionate about contineous learning and applying knowledge/experience to solve problems and have a positive impact on the world.

 ## Education & Experience
 - 15 years of engineering and management experience in DevOps and Systems Engineering at US companies ranging from startups (internet, healthcare, AI) to fortune 100 corporation including [iMedX](https://imedx.com/), [Thermo Fisher Scientific](https://www.thermofisher.com/us/en/home.html) and [Imagen Technologies](https://imagen.ai/) (present)